appdefensealliance/ASA-WG/AI Profile/AI Tool Testing Guide.md

 2. **Trust Chain Validation:** Connections to servers with self-signed or expired certificates are immediately terminated by the client.
 3. **Replay Attack Resistance:** Duplicate messages are successfully rejected by the server based on an expired timestamp or used nonce.
 4. **Local Isolation:** Secondary, non-privileged system users are successfully denied access to the IPC socket or pipe based on OS-level permissions.

+## 1.8 Sensitive Action Idempotency and Ambiguous Outcomes

+### Description

+A Sensitive Action that can create an external side effect MUST use a durable idempotency or equivalent duplicate-suppression mechanism scoped to the authenticated user and operation.
+Concurrent or repeated requests representing the same intended action MUST NOT produce multiple external side effects.

+When the downstream outcome is unknown, including after a timeout, lost response, malformed response, or partial failure, the AI Tool MUST NOT report success or blindly retry the action.
+It MUST reconcile the authoritative downstream status or preserve the original idempotency context before retry.
+If the outcome cannot be established safely, the Tool MUST return an explicit unknown or indeterminate status without initiating another action.

+### Rationale

+Transport replay controls reject a captured duplicate message, but they do not prevent a client from constructing a new request with a new nonce after the original request committed and its response was lost.
+Sensitive state-changing operations require business-operation idempotency in addition to transport replay protection.

+### Audit

+**Evidence**

+**AL0, AL1:** Supporting evidence from static code inspection and the documented downstream transaction design.

+**AL2:** Functional AI Tool connected to a test downstream system whose commit and response behavior can be controlled and observed.

+**Test Procedure**

+**AL0, AL1:**

+1. **Review Idempotency Design:** Identify every Sensitive Action that can create an external side effect and confirm it uses a durable idempotency key or equivalent duplicate-suppression mechanism scoped to the authenticated user and operation.
+2. **Review Failure Handling:** Confirm timeout, malformed-response, partial-failure, and unknown-outcome paths reconcile authoritative status or preserve the original idempotency context rather than blindly issuing a new action.

+**AL2:**

+1. **Concurrent Duplicate:** Submit two concurrent requests representing the same intended Sensitive Action and verify no duplicate external effect occurs.
+2. **Fresh-Nonce Retry:** After the first request commits, submit a newly constructed retry with a fresh transport nonce but the same idempotency context and verify no duplicate occurs.
+3. **Timeout After Commit:** Suppress the successful response after downstream commit and verify the Tool reconciles status or reports it as indeterminate without creating another action.
+4. **Malformed or Partial Response:** Return a malformed, truncated, or partial-completion response and verify the same safe behavior.

+**Verification**

+**AL0, AL1:**

+1. **Durable Duplicate Suppression:** Every Sensitive Action capable of an external side effect uses durable idempotency or equivalent duplicate suppression.
+2. **Safe Failure Paths:** Ambiguous outcomes cannot cause blind retry or fabricated success.

+**AL2:**

+1. **No Duplicate Consequence:** Concurrent requests and retries do not create an unintended duplicate external side effect.
+2. **Accurate Outcome:** The Tool reports an authoritative status where available and otherwise reports an explicit indeterminate outcome.

 # 2. Authorization, Consent, & Access Control